Ade2seun/alx-system_engineering-devops/0x02-shell_redirections/README.md

  a script that reverse its input
  To display lines containing the pattern of root
-To display all lines of the file
+To display all lines of the file a script that displays all users and their home directories